dsychin/Coursera_Capstone/report.md

 It also appears that Osaka has a much higher frequency of Japanese style restaurants such as Ramen and Sushi restaurants.
 This seems to be the city to live in if you love exploring food.

+It also seems that Ramen restaurants are very common in almost all of the wards.
+I guess there is no escaping from Ramen while in Japan.

 Using the median area size of a ward for each city as the radius is not the most accurate way to gather venue data.
 This method assumes that each ward has a circular area, and all wards has similar sizes.
 The outcome is that if a ward is smaller than the median size then the Foursquare API would return data outside the specific ward.
 Likewise, for a ward that is larger, venue data outside that radius would not be included in the statistic.

 ## Conclusion

 In conclusion, although these 2 large cities are both in Japan, based on the venue categories of places in each city, we can see that the 2 cities are quite different.

+We were able to visualise the results on a map and analyse the clusters to determine why the clustering algorithms has clustered them in this way and make observations and discussions on the data.